Skip to content

 Traveler

-Traveler class allows you to easily load/unload scenes (additevely or not) and provides UniTasks for you to manage your call orders in code.
+The Traveler class allows you to easily load and unload scenes (additively or not) and provides UniTasks to manage your call orders in code.
 It also handles initial logic in scenes.

 Scene Handler

-Let's imagine that you need some initial preparations in scene before all starts working.
-To do this, you can define your own SceneHandler for this.
+Imagine you need some initial preparations in a scene before everything starts working.
+To do this, you can define your own SceneHandler for the scene.

 {